Friday, July 29, 2011

 Directions and Information:

-This year's parade is on Monday, July 25, starting in downtown Salt Lake at 9AM.
 It will be televised on KSL 5 (but come on, that's no fun!).
-Parade Route Map here.

 Cove Fort